Samantha688/SQL/README.md

 # SQL
-This is a collection of SQL questions for practice
+This is a collection of SQL questions with interesting database for practice.